 The Management Discussion and Analysis section consists of the following important points:

-Industry structure, competitive structure, and key developments in recent times with respect to the business of the company.
-Also, it should speak about the impact and changes in the regulatory environment or new regulations that are expected to be introduced in near future.
+Industry structure, competitive structure, and key developments in recent times with respect to the company’s business.
+Also, it should speak about the impact and changes in the regulatory environment or new regulations that are expected to be introduced in the near future.

 Though no one would like to talk about its weakness.
 However, in an indirect manner, the report should do a proper SWOT analysis of the company.
 It should talk about its strengths, weaknesses, opportunities, and imminent threats.

-The financial aspects of the business- its performance in the recent past, as well as what to expect in the future.
+The financial aspects of the business- its performance in the recent past and what to expect in the future.
 The key financial aspects of the company need to be elaborated.
 The report should mention any new products or portfolio the company intends to launch that can significantly lead to a rise in future revenue.

 Complete performance analysis of the company.
 It should speak about its goals and targets for both the short-term and long-term.
 Also, it should give an overview of what the future should be like for the company.
-Capital expenditures to be undertaken, if any, should have a mention in the report.
+If any, capital expenditures to be undertaken should have been mentioned in the report.
 The arrangement of funds for the same and steps to manage the liquidity position should also be taken care of.
 If the management plans to raise funds by an issue of bonds or stock, it should be put in the report.

-The threats that can affect the company in near future.
+The threats that can affect the company in the near future.
 Also, the steps the management intends to take to tackle those threats.
-Any major change in the economic environment of the company that can affect its income from operations should have a mention in the report.
+Any major change in the company’s economic environment that can affect its income from operations should have been mentioned in the report.
 The responsive action that the management plans to tackle the situation should be mentioned in detail.

 Internal Checks and Controls